FlavScents AInsights Entry for Ethyl Nonanoate (CAS: 123-29-5)

 8. Practical Insights for Formulators

 Ethyl nonanoate is valued for its ability to impart a fresh, fruity character to both flavors and fragrances.
-It synergizes well with other esters and fruity compounds, enhancing the overall aroma profile.
-Formulators should be cautious of its volatility and potential degradation under extreme conditions.
-It is often under-used in complex formulations where its subtlety can be overshadowed by more dominant notes.
+It synergizes well with other esters and fruity compounds, enhancing the overall profile.
+Formulators should be cautious of its potency, as overuse can lead to an overpowering aroma.
+It is often under-utilized in complex formulations where subtlety is required.

 Citation hooks: FlavScents; industry practice